-With the implementation of Mitigation Measures 4.2-1 and 4.2-2, the project applicant would be required to implement a comprehensive restoration plan that would restore the project sites to their existing conditions and reintroduce agricultural uses on the sites following decommissioning of the project sites (after their use for solar generation activities) and implement a weed and pest control plan.
+With the implementation of Mitigation Measures 4.2-1b and 4.2-2, the project applicant would be required to adhere to the terms of the comprehensive restoration plan that would restore the project study areas to their existing conditions and reintroduce agricultural uses on the sites following decommissioning of the projects (after their use for solar generation activities) and implement a weed and pest control plan.
 Compliance with these measures would reduce this impact to a level less than significant.